 - We need support when panel questions or problems arise.

-- Our equipment has a fixed design.
+- We offer equipment with a fixed design.

 - We provide limited panel support.

-3 • Verify you are making the right choice
+3 • Verify your choice

 - How fast can you produce a Quotation ?